 The vertical axis on the left is composed of the task list that will be completed throughout the course of the project, potentially at a couple different levels if the project is complex.

 The tasks are typically arranged from top to bottom in the order that they need to be completed for the project, or in a more complex project, tasks may be arranged by context, phase, team, or area.

 The horizontal axis is a project timeline.
 The horizontal bars that are created for each project task are proportional to the amount of time needed for each task.
 If the entire project takes four weeks and the first task is expected to take a week, the bar chart for that task would fill a quarter of the timeline.

-Most online Gantt chart software also shows the project manager which member of the project team has been assigned to each task.
-The amount of the bar that is filled informs the project manager how much progress has been made on each task.
+Most online Gantt chart software can also display which member of the project team has been assigned to each task.
+The amount of the bar that is filled informs the project manager, team, and stakeholders how much progress has been made on each task.